rosahuaman/2D-SIFT-in-3D-Space-master/README.md

 **3-** Import source by clicking on 'Directory...'.
 Eclipse will recognize it as an Eclipse Project and depending on your Eclipse version, it could be recognized as a 'Maven project'.
 To finish the import, click on 'Finish'.

 **4-** Once Eclipse has checked there is no error, you can click on the project and click on 'Run'.

+# Predefined exemple

+2 stacks of 400px * 400px.

+The results after running the plugin should be:
+-Final Z rotation: 5°
+-Final X rotation: 1°
+-Final Y rotation: 1°